yaswanthteja/Python_Resources/Flask/Readme.md

 Each route is associated with a controller - more specifically, a certain function *within* a controller, known as a **controller action**.
 So when you enter a URL, the application attempts to find a matching route, and, if it’s successful, it calls that route’s associated controller action.

-Let’s look at a basic [Flask](https://realpython.com/python-web-applications-with-flask-part-i/) route as an example:

 ```python
 @app.route('/')